 Find out more

-The Marlands is Southampton’s smaller shopping centre and can be found just a five minute walk up the high street from West Quay.
-Although there isn’t as wide a selection of shops as West Quay, The Marlands is home to some student favourites including Poundland and Savers, perfect for cut price toiletries and cleaning products.
+The Marlands is Southampton’s smaller shopping centre and can be found just a five minute walk up the high street from Westquay.
+Although there isn’t as wide a selection of shops as Westquay, The Marlands is home to some student favourites including Savers, perfect for cut price toiletries and cleaning products.

-Visitors to The Marlands can also enjoy a bit of light hearted fun in the Disney Store; trade in their unwanted electricals for some second hand bargains at CEX; or even get a tattoo at Tattoo Sanctuary.
+Visitors to The Marlands can also enjoy a bit of light hearted fun in the Rockbottom Toystore (great for fancy dress!) or trade in their unwanted electricals for some second hand bargains at CeX.
 Also, while you're there, make sure you visit Solent's very own student run shop, Re:So.

 Find out more

 Southampton’s main outdoor shopping venue is the High Street and Above Bar Street, two connected roads that stretch past the entrances to both Westquay and The Marlands.
 Shoppers here tend to gravitate towards the ever-popular Primark, but River Island, Boots, Urban Outfitters, Dr Marten's, TK Maxx and many more are all available on this busy shopping street.

 Southampton city centre market runs on Fridays and Saturdays in the pedestrianised area by the Bargate and Above Bar.
 Stalls sell fresh fruit, continental foods, baked goods, cosmetics and crafts from all over the world.
 Be sure to keep an eye out for the ‘Happy Hotdog Man’ and the make-your-own slushy stall, both local favourites.

 On each Saturday, there is a different specialist market selling either artisan food, vintage goods, antiques and collectibles, or arts and crafts, perfect for those who love to rummage for cut-price or unusual treasures.